WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Pros:

-- Supports VPNs, Feather, Apple Relay, Push Notifications and ChatGPT
+- Supports Feather, Apple Relay, Push Notifications and ChatGPT

 - Privacy oriented as can be